 But it’s all about the filters.

 This free photo app provides a set of stunning filters that make your photos look like they were taken on an analog film camera.
 These soft and subtle filters add a touch of class to your photos compared to many heavily filtered Instagram presets.
-The apps filters are also adjustable via a simple slider.
+And you can also adjust them via a simple slider.

-Once you’re done editing your photo, you can share it with VSCO’s community or to another social network – like Instagram!
+After editing your photo, you can share it with VSCO’s community or to another social network—like Instagram!
+The app even lets you share on WhatsApp and SMS using the built-in sharing feature.

 3. Prisma Photo Editor